Combodo/iTop/tests/php-unit-tests/README.md

 -  Additional ITIL tickets : check Known Errors Management and FAQ

+## What about skipped tests ?
+A test can be marked as skipped by using the `markTestAsSkipped()` PHPUnit method.
+Please use it only for temporary disabled tests, for example the ones that are pushed before their corresponding fix.

+For other cases like non-relevant data provider cases, just mark the test valid with `assertTrue(true)` and `return`.

-## How do I make sure that my tests are efficient?
+## How do I make sure that my tests are efficient? (performences)

 ### Derive from the relevant test class